 - In this mode the system will automatically start, flush, store and restart itself based on the tank level.
-This mode requires that the optional float switches are installed in your tank, as detailed on pages 28-29. - It is not advisable to operate your watermaker unattended.
+This mode requires that the optional float switches are installed in your tank. - It is not advisable to operate your watermaker unattended.
 Severe damage to the vessel, watermaker, or other equipment may result.